Before you can start your qualification at UC you must first meet university entrance requirements.

 You must be able to read complicated academic texts, and locate useful information in them quickly and accurately.
 You’ll need to evaluate the quality of information that you find and record it in a suitable way.
 You must also be able to manage your time effectively to get the most out of your study.

-To enable a quicker assessment please attach any academic documents you may have achieved to date
+To apply for 20+, submit your application to enrol through myUC.
+To enable a quicker assessment please attach any academic documents you may have achieved to date.

 Assessment and notification of application outcomes

-You are strongly encouraged to contact the Liaison Office before applying for Adult Entry to make sure it is the right choice for you.
+- You are strongly encouraged to contact the Liaison Office before applying for 20+ to make sure it is the right choice for you.

 Other pathways to UC admission